EvanDyson/AttackOnCollege/Sprint 4/Sprint4.md

 The models package contains a struct called User which represents the profile that the website user will have.
 The struct has the following fields:

-1. Username: website handle that will be displayed on the profile, and will be used for looking up other users and displaying the global status on the ranked list of users.
+1. Username: Website handle that will be displayed on the profile, and will be used for looking up other users and displaying the global status on the ranked list of users.
 Gorm will require all emails in the database to be unique
-2. Email: a method of identification that will be used for logging in.
+2. Email: A method of identification that will be used for logging in.
 Gorm will require all emails in the database to be unique
-3. Password: another part of identification
+3. Password: Another part of identification
 4. First name and last name: Personalization of the user
-5. Date of Birth: user's date of birth.
-Could potentially be used to sent Birthday notifications
+5. Date of Birth: User's date of birth.
+Could potentially be used to send Birthday notifications
-6. Age: more personalized information for the user
+6. Age: More personalized information for the user
-7. College and Major: these two will be used to potentially organize the leaderboards based on the user's environment.
+7. College and Major: These two will be used to potentially organize the leaderboards based on the user's environment.
 This way they will be able to compete against peers in their major and/or college.
-8. Current course: the code of the course that the user is currently taking.
+8. Current course: The code of the course that the user is currently taking.
 This is used to look up the course the student is taking in the database and access the assignments they have to take
-9. Course ID: the ID number of the course the user is taking.
-This is going to be used to implement user being able to track more than one course at a time
+9. Course ID: The ID number of the course the user is taking.
+This is going to be used to implement the user being able to track more than one course at a time
-10. Achievements: this is a list of IDs of the achievements the user has made.
+10. Achievements: This is a list of IDs of the achievements the user has made.
 The list will be incremented as the user completes assignments and courses, and will provide additional experience points that will go toward levels.
-11. Assignments: this is a list of IDs of assignments the user had to do.
+11. Assignments: This is a list of IDs of assignments the user had to do.
 The list is used to navigate the Assignments database and obtain details about assignments they have due.
 Since there are no unique restraints other than the ID, several users and the same user can have different assignments share the same information, but IDs will be different and each user will only be able to access their own assignments.
 Since the ID is stored into the array the moment the Assignment is added, each user has access to the IDs of only the assignments they added.
-Same applies to courses they add, so only they can access their final grade for the course.
+The same applies to courses they add, so only they can access their final grade for the course.
-12. Level: this is the current level that the user has in our app.
-It is incremented based on a scale we are yet to determine, and it will be primarily used for additonal achievements and bonus experience points.
-It is supposed to present small step-by-step goals for users that would keep their interest and give them instant gratification that is neccessary when playing any game, and completing a class
+12. Level: This is the current level that the user has in our app.
+It is incremented based on a scale we are yet to determine, and it will be primarily used for additional achievements and bonus experience points.
+It is supposed to present small step-by-step goals for users that would keep their interest and give them instant gratification that is necessary when playing any game, and completing a class
-13. Experience points: the total number of experience points will be used to build a leaderboard of users used for competition
+13. Experience points: The total number of experience points will be used to build a leaderboard of users used for competition

 #### Course Struct and Database

 The course struct has the following fields:

-1. Title: course title that is just there for an easier access by the user
+1. Title: Course title that is just there for easier access by the user
-2. Course code: the code that user's university uses for a course
+2. Course code: The code that the user's university uses for a course
-4. Final grade: the final grade earned in the course.
+3. Final grade: The final grade earned in the course.
 It is used to calculate the experience points that will be earned after completing the course.
-5. Experience points: the number of experience points that will be added to user once they complete the course
+4. Experience points: The number of experience points that will be added to the user once they complete the course
-6. Gorm.Model has the field ID which is used to link users to the courses they are taking
+5. Gorm.
+Model has the field ID which is used to link users to the courses they are taking

 #### Assignment Struct and Database

 The assignment struct has the following fields:

-1. Title: the title of the assignment that is to be completed
+1. Title: The title of the assignment that is to be completed
-2. Description: the description of the assignment.
+2. Description: The description of the assignment.
 This can be the requirements for the assignment, details the professor gave, type of assignment, etc.
-3. Due date: the due date of the assignment that can be used to display the most urgent assignments for the user
+3. Due date: The due date of the assignment that can be used to display the most urgent assignments for the user
 4. Assignment type: homework, quiz, exam, paper, etc.
-5. Number of Points: the total number of points that can be earned for the assignment
+5. Number of Points: The total number of points that can be earned for the assignment
 6. Weight: the grade weight.
 It is the percent of the final grade that this assignment will contribute to.
 7. Experience points: Total experience points earned upon completion of the assignment
-8. Points earned: the number of points that the user achieved upon completion
+8. Points earned: The number of points that the user achieved upon completion

 #### Achievement Struct and Database

 So far, only the basic fields of the achievement struct are made such as title, description and experience points.

-1. Title: name of the achievement
+1. Title: Name of the achievement
-2. Description: a message for the user that can contain information about how to obtain the achievement
+2. Description: A message for the user that can contain information about how to obtain the achievement
-3. Experience points: the number of experience points a user will gain when they obtain the achevement
+3. Experience points: The number of experience points a user will gain when they obtain the achevement

 ### Server setup